seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 Well, that is super interesting to get close to the core of the Gephi app and community!
 This is the place where you could learn about the things brewing for the next months, and suggest contributions you can make: in skills, time, money, credit, etc.

 **I would like to emphasize that on this channel the most important are contributions (things you can do), not suggestions (things others should do...).
 The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)**

+## e.
+Are you a consultant / free-lancer / slasher?
+### Do organize trainings and workshops!
+It is not always super clear that Gephi as a topic is for everyone - not just to be contained in the gephi.org website or in the Gephi software.
+You can develop a free or commercial and / or for-profit activity about Gephi.
+One obvious activity would be training sessions or workshops about Gephi, or any consulting activity in a given sector, leveraging Gephi.
+Maybe that when this gets clarified, we'll see a broader offer for trainings in Gephi?

+**What to expect from it?**
+Designing a training or workshop about Gephi is always a great occasion to re-learn what had become habitual.
+Besides the revenues you might get from it, it will also establish your credentials in the domain.

+## e.
+Are you an indie developer, a startup or a larger company with resources for R&D?
+### Develop the ecosystem around Gephi!

+**What to expect from it?**
+Designing a training or workshop about Gephi is always a great occasion to re-learn what had become habitual.
+Besides the revenues you might get from it, it will also establish your credentials in the domain.

+**I would like to emphasize that on this ch

 # About me